-Granted patents relating to the Group's consumer health business and include midkine for hair loss and FGF5 and monoterpenoid claims.
+Granted, wholly owned patents relating to the Group's consumer health business include midkine for hair loss, and monoterpenoid inhibitors of FGF5 as a treatment for alopecia.
 Along with its ownership of key brands, Anagenics continues to have a strong and differentiating position in the market enabling it to pursue business expanding opportunities.